tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 ### Eligibility

-Application to the TESS GI program is typically open to all investigators, including those from outside the U.S. under NASA’s no-exchange-of-funds policy.
+Application to the TESS GI program is typically open to all investigators, including those from outside the U.S. under NASA's no-exchange-of-funds policy.

 Investigators who are not affiliated with a U.S. institution are not eligible for funding through this program,